fnalways/terminus-docs/docs/how-to/terminus/controlhub/resource.md

 # Resources

-This section includes resources related to both software and hardware in Terminus OS.
+The **Resources'** section includes resources related to both software and hardware in Terminus OS.
 For software, it encompasses cluster descriptions, feature definitions, and declarations of cluster states, etc. For hardware, it contains details about networks, storage, devices, etc.

-In the **ControlHub**, these are collectively referred to as `Resources`.

 :::tip
-Only administrators can see the **'Resource'** page.
+Only administrators can see the **Resource** page.
 :::

 ## Network